 - Our steps and screenshots below are from using a free software, Cyberduck.
 Cyberduck can be found at the following URL and is available for both Mac/PC: https://cyberduck.io/?l=en.
 First download the app and then install it to begin connecting.

-- These are issued when you first implement Illuminate.
+- These are issued when you first implement DnA.
 The username and password for your district is established at that time.
-If you don't have access to that password, please email our help desk at [email protected] to request a password reset.
+If you don't have access to that password, please email our help desk at email@example.com to request credentials.

-1. On launching the app, click on Open Connection icon.
+1. On launching the app, select Open Connection.

 - Using the drop-down, please select your connection protocol as SFTP.

-- Illuminate's SFTP server is located at the address: sftp.illuminateed.com
+- DnA's SFTP server is located at the address: sftp.illuminateed.com

 - Enter your district username.